MysteryPancake/Houdini-Fun/README.md

 ### 2. Relative acceleration
 1. Add a Trail node set to "Calculate Velocity", then enable "Calculate Acceleration".
 It's faster to do this after packing so it only trails one point.

-2. Add another Gravity Force node, using negative `@accel` as the force vector.
+2. Add another Gravity Force node, using negative `@accel` as your force vector.

 ```js
 Force X = -point(-1, 0, "accel", 0)